valencia21/valencia21.github.io/_posts/2020-12-29-the-case-for-cage-free.markdown

 While we can adopt an abolitionist standpoint as an individual (i.e. by going vegan), it would be extraordinarily difficult to adopt this as a society (i.e. by outlawing meat consumption entirely) given its current state.

-Incrementalist approaches can also be applied on a personal (i.e. flexitarianism) and society level.
-While incrementalist approaches may have to concede that they aren’t completely morally justified[^16], their likelihood of success means that outcomes could be much better in expectation.
+An incrementalist approach takes into account the current state and structure of the world, taking a step in the direction of improvement.
+Such approaches can be applied on a personal level (i.e. flexitarianism), or a society level (i.e. improving the lives of farmed animals).
+While incrementalist approaches may have to concede that they aren’t completely morally justified since animals are still exploited to some degree[^16], their likelihood of success means that outcomes could be much better in expectation.

 ### Corporate cage-free campaigns